PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

   The mapping from motor control signals (e.g. PWM) to expected thrust is linear by default — setting `THR_MDL_FAC` to 1 makes it quadratic.
   Values in between use a linear interpolation of the two.
 Typical values are between 0.3 and 0.5.

-  If you have the possibility to _measure_ thrust (e.g. with a [thrust stand](https://www.rcbenchmark.com/pages/series-1580-thrust-stand-dynamometer)), you can measure the relation between the PWM control signal and the motor's actual thrust, and fit a function to the data.
+  If you have a [thrust stand](https://www.rcbenchmark.com/pages/series-1580-thrust-stand-dynamometer) (or can otherwise _measure_ thrust), you can determine the relationship between the PWM control signal and the motor's actual thrust, and fit a function to the data.
   [This Notebook][THR_MDL_FAC_Calculation] shows how the thrust model factor `THR_MDL_FAC` may be calculated from previously measured thrust data.

   [![Thrust Curve Compensation](../../images/mc_pid_tuning/thrust-curve-compensation.svg)][THR_MDL_FAC_Calculation]